NBA Players

 | Total Career Earnings: | $299,700,000 | |

-Kevin Garnett’s 1995 entrance into the NBA at Minnesota saw him earn $1.6 million.
-In 1998, Garnett signed a new 6-year contract with the Minnesota Timberwolves worth $126 million.
-Within just a couple of years, he was earning more than $20 million per season, with the single highest salary of his career coming in 2003, at $28 million.
+Kevin Garnett’s 1995 NBA debut with the Minnesota Timberwolves saw him earn $1.6 million.
+In 1998, Garnett signed a new six-year contract with the Minnesota Timberwolves worth $126 million.
+Within just a couple of years, he was earning more than $20 million per season, with his career-high salary coming in 2003 at $28 million.

 In 2004, Garnett signed another 9-figure contract with the Timberwolves, worth $100 million.
 Not many NBA players have signed multiple 9-figure contracts in the league’s history.
 At one point, Garnett was the NBA player with the most lifetime earnings in the sport’s history.